samdobson28/extract-features-transcript/README.md

      - **Prosody:** Pitch variation, loudness
      - **Pauses & Silence Detection:** Frequency of pauses
-     - **Voice Timbre Features:** Harmonic-to-noise ratio
+     - **Voice Timbre Features:** Harmonic-to-noise ratio -**IMPORTANT**: should use different segment lengths for different features based on past research.

 3. **Model Training Pipeline**
    - Once aligned, these features can be **fed into an ML model** (e.g., LSTM, Transformers) to predict empathy categories.